chapainaashish/C-Journey/README.md

 # C journey
-Basic programs of C and implementation of basic DSA.
+Basic programs of C and implementation of basic Data structure.